psiz-org/psiz-meter/README.md

 The repository currently contains scripts for evaluating embeddings for one dataset: the ILSVRC 2012 validation dataset.
 Additional datasets may be added in the future.

 ## Installation
 1. Clone the GitHub repository to your local machine: `git clone https://github.com/psiz-org/psiz-meter`.
-Since there are large files stored on GitHub Large File Storage, it is usually faster to instead clone using: `git lfs clone https://github.com/psiz-org/psiz-meter`.
 2. Install the cloned respository to your local virtual enviroment: `pip install /path/to/cloned/psiz-meter/`
+3. (optional) Download large files hosted on [OSF psiz-meter](https://osf.io/dpt2f/).

 ## Datasets
 Scripts, intermediate assets, and final assets for each dataset can be found in the `dataset` directory.
 For a given dataset, assets include PsiZ models (`psiz_models/`) and target model embeddings (`target_embeddings/`).